Analysis Speculative

 The GTA V Trauma Is Still Fresh

-Let’s be direct.
 If you lived through the GTA V era as a single-player fan, you carry a scar.
 Rockstar promised story DLC.
 We waited.
-And waited.
-And waited some more.
-Then… nothing.
-Silence.
-A void.
+Nothing came.
 While GTA Online raked in billions of dollars from microtransactions, the story mode gathered dust on a shelf.

 Port Gellhorn, symbolizing the expansion possibilities of GTA 6's world

-Rockstar Games has made absolutely zero announcements about GTA 6’s post-launch content.
+Rockstar Games has made zero announcements about GTA 6’s post-launch content.
 No roadmap, no teasing, no promises.
-And honestly?
-That might be for the best.
 No promises, no broken promises.
 We’ve been down that road before.

-What’s virtually certain, however, is that a multiplayer mode will accompany the game.
+What’s virtually certain is that a multiplayer mode will accompany the game.
 Clues in the trailers, Rockstar’s habits, and Take-Two’s obvious desire to monetize long-term all point toward a GTA Online 2 that will be the central pillar of post-launch support.

 The GTA V Lesson: When Money Talks Louder Than Players